toshirot/libra-auth/README.md

         <div>
                 <ul>
                  <li><s>pre: ✔create alice's account. and mint.
 In this demo, Alice's address is fixed.</s></li>
-                 <li>Provisional draft: In this demo, Alice's wallet and address are created every time</li>
+                 <li>Provisional draft.
+In this demo, Alice's wallet and address are created each time. and it is minted 20 Libra each time. </li>
                  <li>pre: ✔create bob's account.</li>
                         <li>for 1: mk htmls </li>
                         <li>for 2: transfer from browser.(create client)  </li>